TheIoTLearningInitiative/CodeLabs/Edzna/documentation/Sensors.md

       service: notify.EdznaBot
       data_template:
         title: "Good Night!"
-        message: "Time to sleep, we have {{ states.sensor.EdznaBot.state }} luxes in the air!"
+        message: "Time to sleep, we have {{ states.sensor.EdznaLightSensor.state }} luxes in the air!"
 ```